johnkhub/Core/API/Lookups.md

 ### `POST /lookups/kv/{code}`
-Adds new rows to the kv tables with the specified code.
+Upserts rows to the kv table with the specified code.

 Accepts:
 ```